In this article

 Expense categories

-Clearly define the types of expenses that are and are not eligible for reimbursement, such as air travel, business meals, car rentals, entertainment expenses, professional development, and office supplies.
-Non-reimbursable expenses might specifically include personal leisure activities or upgrades beyond the allowed standard.
-By establishing these expense categories upfront, you can provide employees with clarity on reimbursable expenses and help them make more informed spending decisions.
+Clearly define the types of expenses that are and are not eligible for reimbursement upfront so your employees have clarity and can make informed spending decisions.
+Examples of reimbursable expenses might be air travel, business meals, car rentals, entertainment expenses, professional development, and office supplies.
+Non-reimbursable expenses might include personal expenses like leisure activities or upgrades beyond the allowed standard.

 Booking and approval process

-A travel and expense policy should provide clear instructions on how employees are to make travel arrangements.
+An effective travel and expense policy provides clear instructions on how employees are to make travel arrangements.
 This includes selecting preferred airlines, securing hotel accommodations, and arranging ground transportation.
-It should also outline the process for obtaining pre-approval for certain business expenses, such as when employees are required to use a designated travel agency or corporate booking tool.
+It also outlines the process for obtaining pre-approval for certain business expenses, like using a designated travel agency or corporate booking tool.

 Expense submission and reimbursement